P7-33/APi.BROWMINER/README.md

-## <a name=""></a> API rate limits, API keys, and Premium API
+## <a name=""></a>  Browser API rate limits, API keys, and Premium API

 While we do allow to perform some amount of requests free of charge, generally our API is not free to use.

 Here's our policy:

-- If you use our API occasionally for personal use or testing up to 1440 requests a day (1 request a minute in average) — a key is not required
+- If you use our Browser API occasionally for personal use or testing up to 1440 requests a day (1 request a minute in average) — a key is not required
 - Non-commercial and academic projects which require up to 1440 requests a day — a key is not required
-- Non-commercial and academic projects requiring more than 1440 requests a day should apply for a Premium API key, and are subject to a discount up to 50%
+- Non-commercial and academic projects requiring more than 1440 requests a day should apply for a Premium Browser API key, and are subject to a discount up to 50%
 - Non-commercial and academic projects requiring more than 1440 requests a day which are also  partners are subject to a discount up to 100%
 - Commercial projects should apply for a key to Premium API not depending on the required number of requests
 - Commercial projects which are also  partners (e.g. linking to Blockchair from the app's interface) are subject to a discount up to 10%